lidofinance/defi-interface/docs/specification.md

 ## Proposed Solution

-Lido Earn acts as a standardized wrapper for underlying yield strategies.
+Lido Defi-interface acts as a standardized wrapper for underlying yield strategies.
 It introduces a modular architecture separating core accounting, emergency logic, and protocol-specific adaptation.

 ### Key Components